The weight in a Serre-type conjecture for tame n-dimensional Galois representations

-Suppose that $F \cong F(\mu)$ is a regular Serre weight and that $\tau : I_p \to GL_n(\fpb)$ is tame and can be extended to $G_p$.
+Suppose that $F \cong F(\mu)$ is a regular Serre weight and that $\tau : I_p \to \GL_n(\fpb)$ is tame and can be extended to~$G_p$.
 Suppose that $F \in W^?(\tau)$.

-\begin{df}\ \begin{enumerate} \item We say that an irreducible, odd Galois representation $\rho : G_\Q \to GL_n(\fpb)$ \emph{provides evidence} for $(F,\tau)$ if $\rho|_{I_p} \cong \tau$ and $F \in W(\rho)$. \item Suppose that none of the Serre weights in $JH(W(\mu))$ lie on an alcove boundary~\eqref{eq:hyperplanes}; in particular they are all regular.
-We say that an irreducible, odd Galois representation $\rho : G_\Q \to GL_n(\fpb)$ \emph{provides weak evidence} for $(F,\tau)$ if $\rho|_{I_p} \cong \tau$, $W(\rho) \cap JH(W(\mu)) \ne \varnothing$, and $W^?(\tau) \cap JH(W(\mu)) = \{ F \}$. \end{enumerate} \end{df}
+\begin{df}\ \begin{enumerate} \item We say that an irreducible, odd Galois representation $\rho : G_\Q \to \GL_n(\fpb)$ \emph{provides evidence} for $(F,\tau)$ if $\rho|_{I_p} \cong \tau$ and $F \in W(\rho)$. \item Suppose that none of the Serre weights in $\JH(W(\mu))$ lie on an alcove boundary~\eqref{eq:hyperplanes}; in particular they are all regular.
+We say that an irreducible, odd Galois representation $\rho : G_\Q \to \GL_n(\fpb)$ \emph{provides weak evidence} for $(F,\tau)$ if $\rho|_{I_p} \cong \tau$, $W(\rho) \cap \JH(W(\mu)) \ne \varnothing$, and $W^?(\tau) \cap \JH(W(\mu)) = \{ F \}$. \end{enumerate} \end{df}

-By $JH(W(\mu))$ in (ii) we mean the Jordan-H\"older constituents of $W(\mu)$ as $\gln$-representation.
-Let us denote by $C$ the alcove containing $\mu$.
-At least for $\mu$ \sd\ in $C$ it is clear that all constituents of $W(\mu)$ besides $F$ lie in alcoves strictly below $C$, Thus if the conjecture correctly predicts the weights of $\tau$ in all alcoves strictly below $C$, $\rho$ provides actual evidence for $(F,\tau)$.
+By $\JH(W(\mu))$ in (ii) we mean the Jordan--H\"older constituents of $W(\mu)$ as $\gln$-representation.
+Let us denote by~$C$ the alcove containing~$\mu$.
+At least for $\mu$ \sd\ in~$C$ it is clear that all constituents of $W(\mu)$ besides~$F$ lie in alcoves strictly below~$C$.
+(This is because of prop.~\ref{prop:stronglinking} and since by the claim in the proof of prop.~\ref{prop:gee_evidence}, all $\GL_4(\fp)$-constituents of $F(\lambda)$ for $\lambda$ \sd\ in alcove~$C_{0'}$ or~$C_{0''}$ lie in alcove~$C_0$.
+For general~$n$, the statement is easily seen to be true at least for the finer partial order on alcoves induced by a certain function $d$ sending alcoves to the integers \cite[II.6.6]{bib:Jan-reps}.)
+Thus if the conjecture correctly predicts the weights of~$\tau$ in all alcoves strictly below~$C$, $\rho$ provides actual evidence for $(F,\tau)$.

 \begin{thm} Suppose that $F \cong F(\mu)$ with $\mu_1+\mu_4 = \mu_2+\mu_3$ lies sufficiently deep in one of the four possible restricted alcoves.